North East Line: Station facilities

-Passenger service centres

 Every station has a passenger service centre (PSC) on its concourse.
 The PSCs are generally curved, unlike the boxier designs of those in older MRT stations.
 In addition to assisting passengers and checking and topping up their fare cards, the PSC staff monitors and controls the functions of connecting tunnels and communicates with the OCC at the depot.
-When a station is used as a civil-defence (CD) shelter, the PSC becomes its command centre.
+When a station is used as a civil-defence (CD) shelter, the PSC becomes the command centre.

-Lifts and escalators

 Each NEL station is equipped with "energy-smart" Otis escalators connecting its levels.
-Their speed is reduced by half when not in use by commuters, reducing energy consumption and wear and tear.
-The Woodleigh station has one of the longest sets of escalators, at 38.5 m.
+Their speed is reduced by half when not in use, reducing energy consumption and wear and tear.
+The Woodleigh station has one of the longest sets of escalators at 38.5 m.
 In addition to escalators, Dhoby Ghaut is the first MRT station with a set of 55 m travellators which link the NEL and NSL platforms.

 All NEL stations have lifts which provide step-free access to their platforms.
 Most of the lifts have glass doors, which improve appearance and enhance security.
 Each lift has a communications system, connected to the station's PSC.
 If a lift stalls during a station blackout, a battery-powered backup system provides lighting and ventilation for four hours.

 Accessibility

 In compliance with Singapore's Code on Barrier-Free Accessibility, NEL stations have wheelchair-friendly facilities.
-Each station has an entrance with barrier-free access via lifts and ramps, in contrast to older stations on previous lines which are being retrofitted.
+Each station has an entrance that was built with barrier-free access via lifts and ramps, in contrast to older stations on previous lines which are being retrofitted.

 The NEL has the MRT's first tactile system.
 Consisting of tiles with raised rounded or elongated studs, the system intends to guide visually-impaired commuters through a station on a dedicated route from entrance to platforms.
 Station seats have armrests to assist those who have difficulty getting up.

-These accessibility features were part of the recommendations of a Land Transport Authority working group set up to improve accessibility on the MRT network.
+These accessibility features were part of the recommendations of a LTA working group set up to improve accessibility on the MRT network.
 Associations representing the disabled were also consulted.
 The group completed its findings in 1999; only some of its recommendations had been adopted by 2003, since station infrastructure was nearly completed by then.